-The premises shall be accessed by authorised persons only.
+Authorised persons only shall access the premises.
 Unauthorised persons shall be banned from entering the premises.
 A sign "Off limits to unauthorised personnel" shall be put up.

 It is recommended to accompany visitors and any other persons not working for the company during their visit.